bastibe/PySoundCard/README.rst

 .. _CFFI: http://cffi.readthedocs.org/
 .. _PyAudio: http://people.csail.mit.edu/hubert/pyaudio/

-| PySoundIO is BSD licensed.
+| PySoundCard is BSD licensed.
 | (c) 2013, Bastian Bechtold

 Prerequisites
 -------------

-You need to have PortAudio installed in order to use PySoundIO.
+You need to have PortAudio installed in order to use PySoundCard.
 On Unix, use your package manager to install PortAudio.
 A good place to download PortAudio binaries for Windows is Andrew Fernandes' `Github project`_.
 On Windows, you need to rename the library to